One in custody after baby stabbed, baked in oven

-SHAW, MS (WTVA) - One person is in custody after a baby was stabbed, placed in an oven and baked, according to the Bolivar County sheriff.
+SHAW, MS (WTVA) - According to WTVA, one person is in custody after a baby was stabbed, placed in an oven and baked, according to the Bolivar County sheriff.

 Emergency dispatchers received the call after 7 p.m. on Monday, Sheriff Kelvin Williams said.
 Police and sheriff’s deputies found the baby at a residence on Martin Luther King Drive in Shaw, MS. The baby’s age is unclear at this time.